Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming Electron-Ion Collider: Which one is correct?: Discussion on what carries the baryon number

-In our view, during experimental investigations of $eA$ collisions at the forthcoming EIC, determining which type of stopping scenario is correct requires only measuring $\langle p_T\rangle$ for charged particles in both backward and central rapidity regions and comparing their magnitudes.
-If $\langle p_T\rangle$ measured in the central rapidity region exceeds that measured in the backward region, this suggests a valence quark-stopping scenario, in which most baryons from hard process appear in the centrality rapidity region; Conversely, a smaller $\langle p_T\rangle$ observed in the central rapidity region indicates a gluon junction-stopping scenario, in which most baryons from hard process appear in the backward rapidity region.
-If both $\langle p_T\rangle$ values obtained from backward and central rapidity regions fall within uncertainty limits indicating no significant difference between them, an effective judgment cannot be made.
+For upcoming EIC $eA$ collision experiments, determining the correct stopping scenario requires only measuring and comparing charged particle $\langle p_T\rangle$ in backward and central rapidity regions.
+If central-region $\langle p_T\rangle$ exceeds that in the backward region, the valence quark-stopping scenario is favored (hard-process baryons concentrate in central rapidity).
+If central-region $\langle p_T\rangle$ is smaller, the gluon junction-stopping scenario is supported (hard-process baryons dominate backward rapidity).
+If there is no significant difference between the two $\langle p_T\rangle$ values within the uncertainty range, it prevents a definitive judgment from being made.